Kanazawa: Etymology

-The name "Kanazawa" (金沢, 金澤), which literally means "marsh of gold", is said to derive from the legend of the peasant Imohori Togoro (literally "Togoro Potato-digger"), who was digging for potatoes when flakes of gold washed up.
+The name "Kanazawa" (金沢, 金澤), which literally means "marsh of gold", is said to derive from the legend of the peasant Imohori Togoro (literally "Togoro the Potato-Digger"), who was digging for potatoes when flakes of gold washed up.

-The well in the grounds of Kenroku-en is known as 'Kinjo Reitaku' (金城麗澤) to acknowledge these roots.
+The well in the grounds of Kenroku-en is known as 'Kinjo Reitaku' (金城麗澤) to acknowledge these roots, and there is a shrine to Togoro in the Yamashina district.
 The area where Kanazawa is was originally known as Ishiura, whose name is preserved at the Ishiura Shrine near Kenrokuen.
 The area around Kanazawa was part of ancient Kaga Province.

 History

 Muromachi period

 During the Muromachi period (1336 to 1573), as the power of the central shōguns in Kyoto was waning, Kaga Province came under the control of the Ikkō-ikki, followers of the teachings of priest Rennyo, of the Jōdo Shinshū sect, who displaced the official governors of the province, the Togashi clan, and established a kind of theocratic republic later known as "The Peasants' Kingdom."

 Their principal stronghold was the Kanazawa Gobo, on the tip of the Kodatsuno Ridge.

 Backed by high hills and flanked on two sides by rivers, it was a natural fortress, around which a castle town developed.
 This was the start of what would become the city of Kanazawa.